oneapi-src/level-zero-spec/core/PROG.md

 2. Images - non-linear, formatted allocations for direct access from the device.

 ### Memory
-@todo standard, managed, and shared
+@todo Ben: describe standard, managed, and shared

 ### Images
 An image is used to store multi-dimensional and format-defined memory for optimal device access.